mikado-4410/posenet-python/README.md

 Once set up, you can make as many images as you want with different dependencies without touching your host OS (or fiddling with conda).

+If you just want to test this code, you can run everything on a CPU just as well.
+You still get 8fps on mobilenet and 4fps on resnet50.
+Replace `GPU` below with `CPU` to test on a CPU.

 ```bash
 ./docker_img_build.sh GPU
 . ./exportGPU.sh